saylordotorg/course_bio102/Unit07.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Population Ecology** <span id="7"></span>
 *We will now learn about ecology, the study of the interactions between organisms and their environments.
 Ecology is not the same as